Nature Abounds

 Senior Environment Corps

-Since 1997, SEC volunteers in Pennsylvania have contributed over 2,000,000 hours, and their contribution is estimated to be of value to the state at over $3 million per year.
-Coming into 2013, SEC volunteers are active in 18 counties across Pennsylvania, and will soon be expanding into Lackawanna, Cambria, York, Berks, and Lehigh Counties.
+Since 1997, SEC volunteers in Pennsylvania have contributed well over 2,000,000 hours, and their contribution is estimated to be of value to the state at over $3 million per year.
+SEC volunteers are currently active in 24 Pennsylvania counties.

 PA SEC members